 A.6.5.X.2.1 Test purpose and environment

-The purpose of this test is to verify that the Subsequent NR conditional PSCell addition under NR-DC is within the requirements stated in clause 8.9C.2.
+The purpose of this test is to verify that the subsequent conditional NR PSCell addition under NR-DC is within the requirements stated in clause 8.9C.2.

+For UE supporting subsequent conditional PSCell addition/change, UE only needs to pass either inter-frequency CPA from FR1-FR1 NR-DC to FR1-FR1 NR-DC defined in clause or inter-frequency CPA from FR1-FR2 NR-DC to FR1-FR2 NR-DC defined in clause A.7.5.X.2.

+For UE which can pass this test, test of conditional PSCell addition and release delay defined in [A.6.5.10] can be skipped.

 A.6.5.X.2.2 Test Parameters

 Supported test configurations are shown in A.6.5.X.2.2-1.